 SHA HF 310

-Prereq: (CAS MA 120 or higher, SHA HF 210 or SMG AC 221, SHA HF 220 and SHA HF 270).
+Prereq: (CAS MA 120 or higher, SHA HF 210 or QST AC 221, SHA HF 220 and SHA HF 270).
 After a review of financial-accounting principles, this course examines how financial information is assembled and presented according to the Uniform Systems Accounts for hospitality enterprises.
 The primary emphasis is on analytical and decision-making uses of financial information, including such topics as cost behavior, leverage, cost-volume-profit analysis, contribution-margin pricing, and budgeting.
 The course concludes with a review of hotel operating forms, including franchising and management contracts, assessing their impact on financial performance and risk.
 4 cr.

 Finance for the Hospitality Industry